MartinR2345/EndtoEndCybersecurityProgram-/README.md

 </p>

  <strong>Why This Step Matters</strong><br>
-The objective for this step is to assess risk or analyze risk by identifying, evaluating, and tracking potential threats and opportunities for this fictional organization.
+The objective of Step 5 is to assess risk or analyze risk by identifying, evaluating, and tracking potential threats and opportunities for this fictional organization.

 <p align="center">
  <strong>Step Six: Identify Existing Security Controls </strong> <br/>